31st October Halloween

 The Three Mother Goddesses (and someone else) “Limestone relief depicting four female figures sitting on a bench holding bread and fruit, a suckling baby, a dog and a basket of fruit’ the Museum of London

-Archaeologists discovered the sculpture while investigating the Roman Wall at Blackfriars, City of London.
-Scholars believe it depicts the Celtic Three Mother Goddesses, worshipped in Roman London.
-The fourth person is a mystery, maybe the patron of the temple(?) where the relief sculpture was kept before it was used as rubble as part of the defences of London?
-The idea of triple goddesses is a common one and in folklore and history they have been referred to as Maiden, Mother, and Crone, or even Maiden, Mother and Hag.
-They come in Roman, Greek, Celtic, Irish, and Germanic forms with names like the Norns, the Three Fates, the Weird Sisters, the Morrigon and many more.
-The Three Fates, the Goddess Book of Days says, were celebrated during the Gamelia, the Greco/Roman January Festival to the marriage of Zeus and Juno.
+The idea of triple goddesses is a common one.
+In Folklore and History they have been referred to as Maiden, Mother, and Crone, or even Maiden, Mother and Hag.
+They come in Roman, Greek, Celtic, Irish, and Germanic forms.
+Their names include the Norns, the Three Fates, the Weird Sisters, the Mórrígan and many more.
+The Three Fates, the Goddess Book of Days says, were celebrated during the Gamelia.
+This is the Greco/Roman January Festival to the marriage of Zeus and Juno.
 The Festival also gives its name to the Athenian month of January.

-Whatever the truth of the origins of the Three Mother Goddesses, the use of the terms Hag and Crone for the third is a great disservice to the Grandmother figure.
-These Goddesses represent the importance of the female for human society.
-The three phases of womenhood are equally as important in the continuation of the species, providing love, support and experience through the generations.
-Compare these three generations of supportive deities with Ouranos (Uranus), Cronus(Saturn) and Zeus(Jupiter).
+The use of the terms Hag and Crone for the third Goddess is rare now, but was common.
+It does a great disservice to the importance of the Grandmother figure.
+(Although the original meaning of the words were less pejorative.
+For example, Hag may have meant diviner, soothsayer.)
+The three phases of womanhood are equally as important to the continuation of the species.
+They provide love, support, and experience through the generations.
+Compare these three generations of supportive deities with Ouranos (Uranus), Cronus (Saturn) and Zeus (Jupiter).
 Saturn castrated and deposed his father, Uranus.
 Later, he tried to eat his son, Jupiter.
-And then Jupiter is nobody’s idea of an ideal father.
+But then, Jupiter is nobody’s idea of an ideal father.
+As one example, he eats his lover, Metis, to avoid her giving birth.
+(See my post on the birth of Athena.)

-Recent work on human evolution have suggested that the role of the Grandmother might be crucial to our species ability to live beyond the age of fertility.
-Because, in evolutionary terms, once an individual cannot procreate their usefulness for the survival of the genes is finished.
-So what’s the point of putting resources into their survival?
-The theory is that, particularly with women, the Grandmother has such an impact on the survival of the next generation, that longevity beyond fertility makes evolutionary sense, and is selected for.
+Recent work on human evolution has suggested that the role of the Grandmother is crucial to our species’ ability to live beyond the age of fertility.
+Because, in evolutionary terms, once an individual cannot procreate, their usefulness for the survival of the genes is finished.
+So what’s the point of putting resources into grandma’s survival?
+The theory is the Grandmother has such an impact on the survival of the next generation, that longevity. for the female, beyond fertility makes evolutionary sense.

 Have a look at this site for more information.